d-vova/ACM/README.md

 ACM
 ===

-Collection of tools for solving ACM problems
+Collection of tools for solving ACM and TopCoder like problems